Moving into a rental flat or house – can you cover all the costs?

 Get help where you can

 If you aren’t certain you can keep on top of your budgeting, you could consider an alternative account that helps you manage your finances.
-A thinkmoney Personal Account can help you set aside the money for all your regular bills so you avoid spending it by accident.
+A thinkmoney Current Account can help you set aside the money for all your regular bills so you avoid spending it by accident.
 You can then spend your remaining money on whatever you want – safe in the knowledge the important things are covered.

 < Back to articles